 Many Americans might have seen tianeptine mentioned on the news when certain gas station / head-shop brands became popular and were getting users hooked.
 Some of these products have been marketed as being for research purposes and unapproved for human consumption- but others were sold as dietary supplements.
 Well known brands across the country include “ZA ZA” and “Tianna“.
 It is not usually advertised exactly how much tianeptine is in each of these product’s capsules, but many are certain that it must exceed a therapeutic 12.5mg dose.

 Scheduled in Michigan

 The Center for Disease Control in America became publicly concerned about tianeptine in 2018, when they released a paper regarding it’s spike in nationwide abuse and corresponding poison control calls.
 The CDC’s numbers show that said tianeptine-related calls spiked dramatically in 2015, from where they continued to become more frequent.
-During the same year, Michigan became the first state to schedule tianeptine (the sodium form) as a schedule II controlled substance.
+During the same year, Michigan became the first state to schedule it (the sodium form) as a schedule II controlled substance.

 Pending Scheduling in Alabama

 In February of 2020, a bill was initially introduced in Alabama that would make tianeptine a schedule II controlled substance should it pass.
-As of June 2020, the bill has received 102 “Yea” votes and just 1 “Nay” and is only one step away from being passed.
+As of June 2020, the bill has received 102 “Yea” votes and just 1 “Nay” and is only one step away from finalization.
 This comes after a local controversy surrounding the gas station brand “Tianna” and users becoming addicted to it.